OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 safely advance its internal time without creating a causality error.
 For time-based simulators (as in our example) it can be safely ignored (it is equal to the end of the simulation then).
 The method returns to mosaik the time at which it wants to do its next step.
-For event-based (TODO: and hybrid?) simulators a next (self-)step is optional.
+For event-based and hybrid simulators a next (self-)step is optional.
 If there is no next self-step, the return value is None/null.